-When handling multiple orders for the same security, the Investment Manager may 'cross' trades by matching opposing flows to obtain best execution.
-When crossing orders, it is possible that the execution may not be performed in the best interests of each client; for example, where a trade did not constitute a fair and reasonable price.
-BlackRock Group reduces this risk by implementing a Crossing Policy.
+When handling multiple orders for the same security, the Investment Manager may execute a client's order to buy the security by matching it with another client's order to sell the same security, a practice known as 'crossing'.
+When crossing orders, there is a risk that the execution may not be performed in the best interests of each client; for example, in the event that the price at which a trade was executed did not constitute a fair and reasonable price.
+The Investment Manager manages this risk by implementing a Global Crossing Policy, which sets out - among other things - the methodology for pricing 'cross' trades